dbilanoski/100-days-of-code/log.md

 [Twitter post](https://twitter.com/DBilanoski/status/1212484655796105217)

 ### Day 2: January 2nd, 2020
-Today I started with [Kevin Powell's Responsive Web Design Bootcamp](https://scrimba.com/g/gresponsive) with a plan to revisit and recall HTML, CSS & Responsive design principles and almost at the end of first module, I can say I made a good choice of course literature.
+Today I started with [Kevin Powell's Responsive Web Design Bootcamp](https://scrimba.com/g/gresponsive) with a plan to revisit and recall HTML, CSS & Responsive design principles and roughtly at the third of the first module, I can say I made a good choice of course literature.

 **Topics I covered:**
 - Box model